-Tax deferral means not paying federal income tax now, but in the future when you take withdrawals from your retirement savings account like a 401k, IRA, or annuity.
+Tax deferral means not paying federal income tax now but in the future when you take withdrawals from your retirement savings account like a 401k, IRA, or annuity.
+Delaying taxes also means earning interest on the money you would otherwise pay taxes on.
+Retirement savings grow faster than gains that are taxed each year.
+The longer the taxes are deferred, the better, especially during retirement, especially if in a lower tax bracket.

 Purchasing an annuity with after-tax dollars, only the annuity interest is subject to ordinary income taxes on your earnings when you begin withdrawing money (not on your premium payments).